-During the past 50 years I have been working as a practising sculptor.
-In this time I have received commissions from many government, business, councils, shires and private clients, varying in sizes and materials.
+During the past 50 years, I have been working as a practising sculptor.
+In this time I have received commissions from many government, business, councils, shires, and private clients, varying in sizes and materials.

-My sculptures of portrait busts and other representations including animals, figurative works and abstract pieces have been purchased both nationally and internationally and are in collections within Australia and internationally.
+My sculptures of portrait busts and other representations including animals, figurative works, and abstract pieces have been purchased both nationally and internationally and are in collections within Australia and internationally.

 My works are created as either unique pieces or limited editions of 10 or less.

-I am available for commissions, both private and public, and have travelled to many places in the world to create portrait bust commissions of prominent and historical leading figures of society, both deceased and living.
+I am available for commissions, both private and public, and have traveled to many places in the world to create portrait bust commissions of prominent and historical leading figures of society, both deceased and living.

-Over the years i have created sculptures of individual horses including champion racehorses and pacers, polo ponies and individual horses at their owners request.
-The sizes range from one third life size to over life size.
+Over the years I have created sculptures of individual horses including champion racehorses and pacers, polo ponies, and individual horses at their owner’s request.
+The sizes range from one-third life size to over-life size.

-His first commission came in 1970 of the champion race horse Aquanita, which competed in the Melbourne Cup in the early 1960s, and was a quarter life size.
-As Hitchcock’s reputation grew he received a number of similar commissions from the equestrian industries including racing, pacing, polo and quarter horse racing.
+His first commission came in 1970 of the champion racehorse Aquanita, which competed in the Melbourne Cup in the early 1960s and was a quarter-life size.
+As Hitchcock’s reputation grew he received a number of similar commissions from the equestrian industries including racing, pacing, polo, and quarter horse racing.

-These early works led in later life to Hitchcock receiving commissions for over life size equestrian commissions in Norseman, Merredin and Moora, Western Australia as public works of art.
+These early works led in later life to Hitchcock receiving commissions for over-life-size equestrian commissions in Norseman, Merredin, and Moora, Western Australia as public works of art.

 In the 1970s, Hitchcock began to receive increasingly significant recognition for his work.
 These include a series of sculptures of the Russian Ballet Dancer Rudolf Nureyev.
-Throughout his career he has created sculptures of prominent and (in his own words) “interesting people”.
+Throughout his career, he has created sculptures of prominent and (in his own words) “interesting people”.

-These include Leonard Cohen, Rod McKuen, Professor Ian Constable, Beethoven, Robbie Burns (for the Robbie Burns Society) and many prominent Australian public and sporting figures.
+These include Leonard Cohen, Rod McKuen, Professor Ian Constable, Beethoven, Robbie Burns (for the Robbie Burns Society), and many prominent Australian public and sporting figures.

-Towards the end of the 1970s Hitchcock bronzes took on a larger scale, which was particularly suited for public art commissions – the most significant of which is, almost certainly, his sculpture of Yagan.
+Towards the end of the 1970s Hitchcock’s bronzes took on a larger scale, which was particularly suited for public art commissions – the most significant of which is, almost certainly, his sculpture of Yagan.

 From the mid-1970s, members of the Noongar community lobbied for the erection of a statue of Yagan as part of the WAY 1979 sesquicentennial celebrations.
 Their requests were refused, however, after the Premier, Charles Court was advised by one prominent historian that Yagan was not important enough to warrant a statue.